Using contractors and subcontractors

 There are some insurance and contractual issues that you should think about if you're considering using contractors or subcontractors.

-As well as employment rights, tax and health and safety, you should consider liability insurance when you engage contractors or subcontractors:
+As well as employment rights, tax and health and safety, you should consider liability insurance for your business when you engage contractors or subcontractors:

 - If you have employees, you need employer's liability insurance.
 However, non-employees - such as contractors - aren't covered.
 Therefore, you will also need to have public liability insurance (PLI).